 The San Francisco Recreation and Parks Department (RPD) welcomes people of all abilities to enjoy our parks and facilities, and to participate in programs, classes and special events we offer.
 Most of our buildings are physically accessible to people with disabilities, and to learn more, please see the “Facility Accessibility” section below.
 Similarly, most of our classes and programs are offered at accessible locations and all locations can provide auxiliary aids and services such as ASL or alternative formats.
 To ask for auxiliary aids and services, please see the “Programmatic Access” section below.

-Signing up for classes and programs can be done in one of three ways: in person at a registration site, online, or over the phone at 415-831-6800.
-If you have difficulty by computer, please call Vicky Pitner, Inclusion Coordinator, at 415-206-1063 and she can assist you.
+Signing up for classes and programs can be done in person at a registration site or online by going to or registration site at this link, or over the phone at 415-831-6800.
+If you have questions about Therapeutic Recreation or Inclusion Services, please call our Therapeutic Recreation and Inclusion Services Division, at 415-206-1546 or email us at RPDTR@sfgov.org and we will assist you.
 Phone registration for people with disabilities opens at the same time as on-line and walk-in registration.
-In addition to independent access to our programs and facilities, we also offer several Adaptive Recreation activities through our Project Insight program.
-For more information on this, please see the “Adaptive Recreation” section below.
+In addition to independent access to our programs and facilities, we also offer several Therapeutic Recreation activities through our Therapeutic Recreation program.
+For more information on this, please see the “Therapeutic Recreation and Inclusion” section below.

 Most of our facilities are accessible to people in wheelchairs and other mobility impairments.
 Accessible facilites are designated with the ISA Symbol, , throughout the website.
-For a list showing our accessible facilities, click here.
-If you are interested in taking a class that is offered at a facility that is not accessible, please contact our Inclusion Coordinator, Vicky Pitner, below.
-She will help you find the same class at the closest accessible facility.
+Click this link for a list of accessible facilities.
+If you are interested in taking a class that is offered at a facility that is not accessible, please contact our Therapeutic Recreation and Inclusion Services Division, below.
+We will help you find the same class at the closest accessible facility.

 When buildings are labeled "accessible," that means there is a wheelchair access route to the building entry, the rest-rooms and service areas.
 The rest-rooms and service areas are also usable by people who use wheelchairs.
 Please note: several recreation centers and club houses are closed for ADA renovations or replacement.